30 AWESOME Things To Do at Lake Louise in Summer

 Continue to Lake Agnes Teahouse

-The Lake Agnes Teahouse hike is a popular thing to do in Banff for visitors to Lake Louise.
-It’s also one of the most iconic and popular hikes in Banff National Park and has been enjoyed by visitors for well over a century.
+The Lake Agnes Teahouse hike is a popular thing to do for visitors to Lake Louise.
+It’s also one of Banff National Park’s most iconic and popular hikes and has been enjoyed by visitors for well over a century.

-The easy/moderate hike ends at the Lake Agnes Teahouse, a Lake Louise restaurant that has been serving visitors since 1905 when it first opened.
+The easy/moderate hike ends at the Lake Agnes Teahouse, a Lake Louise restaurant that has been serving visitors since 1905, when it first opened.
 Hike here to find a rustic old cabin that sits along the banks of Lake Agnes and over a rushing waterfall.
+It’s only open during the summer and draws a line midday.

 Hike to the Little Beehive

-From Lake Agnes, you can continue 1 km (one way) with 105 m elevation gain to reach the Little Beehive.
+From Lake Agnes, you can continue 1 km (one way) with a 105 m elevation gain to reach the Little Beehive lookout over Lake Louise.
 The Little Beehive provides a unique vantage point over Lake Louise and Mount Fairview.

 Hike the Big Beehive